 - Applications are screened for completeness.

-- A faculty committee of 3-4 faculty will review your application, examining your essay for evidence of the nature, extent, and quality of your research activities and the role you play in this research.
+- A committee of 3-4 faculty and student services specialists will review your application, examining your essay for evidence of the nature, extent, and quality of your research activities and the role you play in this research.
 Two of these reviewers will be researchers in areas close to the your project discipline, but may not be experts in the precise area of focus of the proposed project (e.g., a student working in marine biology might have reviewers from biology, fisheries, or marine biology).
 The third reviewer will be a "generalist."
 This reviewer is generally a faculty or staff member who understands the research enterprise well.

 Reviewers provide numerical scores and comments, based on a rubric that encompasses the criteria specified under the Selection Criteria found below.